 © Bjørn Hovdal | Dreamstime.com

 Does fish oil supplementation work as borderline personality disorder treatment?
-The benefits of fish oil supplements were confirmed in two different randomized, double-blind, placebo-controlled studies.
+The benefits of fish oil supplements for those who suffer from borderline personality disorder were confirmed in two different randomized, double-blind, placebo-controlled studies.
 The research found fish oil supplements to be safe and effective for significantly reducing depression, aggression, and other borderline personality disorder symptoms compared to placebo in both clinical studies.

 What Is Borderline Personality Disorder?

 People with borderline personality disorder (BPD) are extremely moody, often feel out of control, and have painful and difficult relationships.
 They suffer from symptoms of depression and anxiety, problems regulating emotions and thoughts, and impulsive and reckless behavior.
 Those with this mental illness also have high rates of substance abuse, eating disorders, self-harm, suicidal behaviors, and completed suicides.